Cloud Security: 5 Steps for Developing an Enterprise Cloud Strategy

 What Is Cloud Security?

-Much of the IT world continues to operate under the misconception about security of public clouds – shared cloud infrastructure is risky.
+Much of the IT world continues to operate under the misconception about the security of public clouds – shared cloud infrastructure is risky.

 The avoidance of cloud services can even lead to more security risks since organizations tend to rely on poorly managed in-house security systems with even more vulnerabilities.